aspnet/Mvc/samples/LocalizationSample.Web/readme.md

 LocalizationSample.Web
 ===

-This web site illustrates use cases for Mvc localization.
+This web site illustrates use cases for MVC localization.